 Kieran Foran: Auckland-born five-eighth Foran became one of the NRL’s genuine superstars after debuting for Manly and breaking into the New Zealand Test side as a 19-year-old in 2009.
 Part of the Sea Eagles side that defeated the Warriors in the 2011 grand final, Foran joined Parramatta in 2016 and was installed as captain, but he played just nine games as injuries and well-documented personal problems derailed his campaign.
 The 20-Test Kiwi joined the Warriors at the end of last year, and after a couple of false starts, made a sensational club debut against the Titans in Round 5 of the 2017 season.
 He made 17 appearances before the end of the year but returned to Sydney with Canterbury for 2018.
 Again made skipper, Foran played just 12 games for the Bulldogs before his horror run continued with a season-ending toe injury.

 Blake Green: Journeyman five-eighth Green had uneventful stints with Parramatta, Cronulla and Canterbury, where he played 18 games as a utility in 2010.
 But a four-season Super League stint – which included a Harry Sunderland Trophy win in Wigan’s 2013 grand final success – turned his career around.
 Green’s two-year stay at Melbourne garnered 50 games and a grand final appearance in 2016, while he was hailed as one of the buys of the year after linking with Manly in 2017.
 The wily playmaker’s influence has been equalling striking since joining the Warriors this year, touted as a possible NSW Origin bolter at the age of 31.
-Green has been lauded as one of the NRL’s buys of the year for the third time in four seasons and has missed just one of the Warriors’ 21 games so far in 2018.
+Green was lauded as one of the NRL’s buys of the year for the third time in four seasons after joining the Warriors in 2018.